 ATTITUDES: I am more a listener than a talker but am often quietly jocular when I do talk.
 I see the funny side of a lot of things.
 I can get on well socially with most people but am not a big partygoer.
 I am a complete atheist now but was once religious so get on well with most religious people as well as with unbelievers.
 I find many political issues interesting, lean towards the Right (i.e. I find the idea that governments can do anything well to be contrary to all experience) but am more a political skeptic than anything.
 I suppose I have mostly old-fashioned values but I am also at ease with most modern ways.
 I try to follow Christian values even though I am an atheist!
 My chief passion is for rationality.

-INTERESTS: I used to have a lot of the recreational interests that most people have -- i.e. reading, swimming, going for walks and drives, having picnics and occasionally watching TV (mostly non-commercial in my case) but I do all those things seldom now that I am 73.
+INTERESTS: I used to have a lot of the recreational interests that most people have -- i.e. reading, swimming, going for walks and drives, having picnics and occasionally watching TV (mostly non-commercial in my case) but I do all those things seldom now.
 I just enjoy a quiet life these days.
 I do however still eat out (mostly at ethnic restaurants) rather a lot.
 I have never been a big movie-goer and I absolutely refuse to go to violent movies.
-Perhaps because of my interest in history, the few movies I go to seem usually to be set in the past.
+Perhaps because of my interest in history, the few movies I have seen seem usually to be set in the past.
 Other less common interests that I have are listening to classical music (Bach is my favourite composer) and going very occasionally to theatre, classical concerts, talks etc. I am also a great fan of Viennese operettas, which I watch at home off DVDs.
 I have no pets at the moment but was once a registered dog-breeder.
 I am NOT interested in any form of sport or in dancing.
 I neither do any sport nor watch it on TV.

 I do a lot of reading and things that I like to read and occasionally talk about include philosophy, politics, medicine, psychology, sociology, theology, history, economics, business, poetry, computers, current affairs and science generally.
 For fun I have in the past read science-fiction and whodunits.
 I also like languages.
-I matriculated in both German and Italian but I also have dabbled in French, Latin and Classical Greek.
+I matriculated in both German and Italian but I also have dabbled in Latin and Classical Greek.
 To most people I seem very inactive but that is only partly true.
 What I do now is mainly in the life of the mind.
 I enjoy looking at the big questions.